imperodesign/file-uploader-sdk/README.md

 This module has been create for the [CLEVER](https://github.com/cleverframework/clever) project.
 Therefore has been designed to use the [clever-v0-files](https://github.com/cleverframework/clever-v0-files) package API.
 However, it should be compatible with a custom made version of the [jQuery-File-Upload server scripts](https://github.com/blueimp/jQuery-File-Upload/tree/master/server) (since resizing and cropping information are saved into a database for being used later with [thumbor](https://github.com/thumbor/thumbor)).

 ### IMPORTANT
-The latest npm `file-uploader-skd` version compatible with [clever-v0-files](https://github.com/cleverframework/clever-v0-files) is `0.0.5`.
+The latest npm `file-uploader-skd` version compatible with [clever-v0-files](https://github.com/cleverframework/clever-v0-files) is the `0.0.5`.
 If you want to import it manually, please use the git release `v1.0.0-rc1`.